babinu-uthup-4JESUS-zz/Kaggle_Santander_Value_Prediction_Challenge/README.md

 ## Conclusion

 The major breakthrough in this project came from [understanding Giba's property.](https://www.kaggle.com/titericz/the-property-by-giba) and a reasonable model can become a very good one, if predictions using the aforementioend time series property are combined with the same.
-In our case, our prediction score improved from 1.47 to 0.71, when predictions obtained using the time series property were combined with the predictions from the lightgbm model.
+In our case, our prediction score improved from 1.47 to 0.71, when predictions obtained using the time series property were combined with the predictions obtained from the lightgbm model.